 Though there are many potential causes for SYSTEM_PTE_MISUSE – 0x000000DA error, but incompatible hardware detection, and hardware recognition failing remain the top causes for this error.
-Another reason for this error is a system file corruption.
-This means that, if a system driver for particular hardware is corrupt, it will not be able to recognize the external device and will eventually lead to crashing of the system with a Bluescreen Error.
+Another reason for this error is system file corruption.
+This means that, if a system driver for a particular hardware is corrupt, it will not be able to recognize the external device and will eventually lead to the crashing of the system with a Bluescreen Error.
 Today, we are going to try and fix this error with a few potential fixes.

 The SYSTEM_PTE_MISUSE bug check has a value of 0x000000DA.
 This indicates that a page table entry (PTE) routine has been used in an improper way.